 - Now that I'm working in the office I'm just keeping my head above water with all of the housework, cleaning and shopping.

 - On the other hand, the extra income from my job is now more than enough for us to keep our heads above water.

 hail from somewhere: come from a place (city/state/country, etc.).

 - I hail from the great state of New York.

 - Really?
-My husband hails from the same small town — do you know the Masterson’s?
+My husband hails from the same small town—Do you know the Brown’s?

 let one’s hair down: to feel relaxed and comfortable enough to act and do what you want.